 Is TPR heat resistant?

 It becomes heat resistant after cross-linking.
-However, excessive heat will vulcanize it and yield water and silica after complete combustion.
+However, excessive heat will vulcanize it and yield water and silica after combustion.

 Suggested Read